-Manuscripts submitted to ARPG must contain original material and not the plagiarism.
-Authors are responsible to submit the work that is not based on plagiarism and published in the other journals.
-The submitted manuscript, or any translation of it, must neither be published, nor be submitted for publication elsewhere.
+Manuscripts submitted to ARPG must contain original material.
+The submitted manuscript, or any translation of it, must neither be published nor be submitted for publication elsewhere.
 Violations of these rules will normally result in an immediate rejection of the submission without further review.

-Contributions should be written in English and include a 100-250 words abstract.
+Contributions should be written in English and include 100-300 words abstract.
 ARPG’s journals usually welcome the following types of contributions: